Sales meeting booking platform Kronologic nabs $20M

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-Kronologic, which is developing what it describes as a “calendar monetization” platform, today announced that it secured additional seed funding from Signal Peak Ventures, Next Coast Ventures, and Geekdom Fund, bringing its total raised to $20 million.
+Kronologic, which is developing what it describes as a “calendar monetization” platform, today announced that it secured additional seed funding from Signal Peak Ventures, Silverton Partners, Next Coast Ventures, and Geekdom Fund, bringing its total raised to $20 million.
 Cofounder and CEO Trey Allison says that the proceeds will be put toward supporting customer growth and enhancing the platform’s features and AI capabilities.

 In an age of digital sales, the “last-mile problem” refers to a failure to convert leads to sales appointments.
 One survey found that it takes an average of 18 calls to actually connect with a buyer.
 Another estimates that 60% of customers say no four times before agreeing to make a purchase.